Artistic Director and Chief Conductor.

 Valeriy Voronin opened the Mediterranean festival in Calabria, Italy, where a requiem of V.A.
 Mozart performed by the symphonic orchestra "Della Callabria" and the choir "Coro Lirico Siciliano”.

-Accepting the invitation of the administrations of the two largest opera houses of the Chinese People's Republic- “Taijin” (Beijing) and “Harbin” (Harbin) - Valery Voronin took part in the International Opera Festival, where were several performances of the Parm Opera with the group of the Royal Opera of J. Puccini “Boheme”.
+2017 - at the invitation of the administrations of the two largest opera houses of the People's Republic of China - "Taijin" (Beijing) and "Harbin" (Harbin), the conductor took part in the Puccini International Opera Festival, where several performances of the opera La boheme by G. Puccini were held with the Parma Royal Opera Company.

 In the Great Hall of the Moscow State Conservatory named after P.I.
 Tchaikovsky V. Voronin conducted the vocal competitions of the “New Year's Royal Tournament” that was organized with the support of the Foundation “Talents of the World”.

 Possessing high creative level V.V.
 Voronin can part in the work of the jury of Russian, International competitions and festivals (Russian National Theater Festival “Golden Mask” , International competition of vocal art named after V.V.
 Barsova and M.P.
 Maksakova).